tddg/cs6501-serverless-ai-fall25/info.md

 ## Late policy

+Late policy applies differently to review submissions and project submissions.

+* **For review submissions:** We **do not** accept late review submissions as you already get 5 wild cards.

-Your work is late if it is not turned in by the deadline.
+* **For project submissions:** Your work is late if it is not turned in by the deadline.

-* **10% will be deducted for late assignments each day after the due date**.
+  - **10% will be deducted for late submissions each day after the due date**.
 That is, if an assignment is late, we’ll grade it and scale the score by 0.9 if it is up to one day late, by 0.8 if it is up to two days late, and by 0.7 if it is up to three days late.
-* **Late assignments will only be accepted for 3 days after the due date.** Assignments submitted more than 3 days late will receive a zero.
+  - **Late submissions will only be accepted for 3 days after the due date.** Assignments submitted more than 3 days late will receive a zero.
 If you’re worried about being busy around the time of a HW submission, please plan ahead and get started early.
-* **Assignment that does not compile or run will receive at most 50% credit.**
+  - **Assignment that does not compile or run will receive at most 50% credit.**

 > **IMPORTANT:** Please plan ahead and get started early!
 Debugging distributed systemscan be time-consuming.